PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

 ( p_u ) is the upper price bound of the range.

-Liquidity Calculation Formula in Uniswap V3
+Liquidity Calculation Formula in Dragonswap V2

-The liquidity calculation in Uniswap V3 can be done using both real reserves and virtual reserves, with the following formulas:
+The liquidity calculation in Dragonswap V2 can be done using both real reserves and virtual reserves, with the following formulas:

 1. Liquidity Formula Using Virtual Reserves: